 This seems a fairly low view of feminism, one for which the highest ambition is to essentially become a man.
 More to the point, such thinking misses the fact that there are non-abortive ways to ensure against pregnancy.
 Abstinence is one.
 Tubal ligation is another.
 The government does not force women to get pregnant and have children, but it does prohibit them from killing those children once they're born.
 Why should it be any different before the children are born?
 The real question is not whether abortion is convenient for women (and men).
 Clearly it is.
 The real question is whether or not abortion kills an innocent human being.
 If it does, then the convenience question is immaterial.
 Once it is recognized that abortion, at every stage of pregnancy, kills a genetically-distinct, rapidly developing human being, it can no longer be regarded as an ethically viable choice.
 Adoption must take its place, especially for women not materially or emotionally capable of parenting a child.

 The NCFA also points out that roughly 98% of the unmarried women who give birth decide to parent their baby.
-Only 2% place for adoption10.
-If you apply that percentage to the number of pregnancies currently being aborted each year, the abolition of abortion would require the adoption of an additional 24,200 domestic babies each year.
-In 2002 (the most recent year for which data is available), there were 130,269 domestic adoptions in the United States.11 Add 24,200 to that number and you get 154,269 adoptions, which is still well below the 175,000 domestic adoptions that took place in 1970.12 From 1970 to 1986, annual domestic adoptions decreased from 175,000 to 104,088.13 It's not hard to guess why.
+Only 2% place for adoption.10 If you apply that percentage to the number of pregnancies currently being aborted each year, the abolition of abortion would require the adoption of approximately 20,000 additional babies each year.
+In 2002, there were 130,269 domestic adoptions in the United States.11 Add 20,000 to that number and you get 150,269 adoptions, which is still well below the 175,000 domestic adoptions that took place in 1970.12 From 1970 to 1986, annual domestic adoptions decreased from 175,000 to 104,088.13 It's not hard to guess why.
 Nineteen seventy was also the year that New York became the first state in the country to offer unrestricted abortion during the first 24 weeks of pregnancy.
 By 1973, the Supreme Court had forced every other state in the union to follow suit.

 A second point to consider is this.
 If abortion were not an option, if women had to carry their children to full term and fathers couldn't bail themselves out of child support by paying for an abortion, couples would simply have to be more vigilant about not getting pregnant.
 The number of unplanned pregnancies would almost certainly go down.
 As it stands now, abortion is a safety net—an opportunity to be far more sexually careless than people would otherwise be.
 No matter how careful people claim to be, abortion lurks in their back pocket as a sort of get out of jail free card.
 As long as it's there, it's a whole lot easier to be irresponsible.
 After all, if you get pregnant, you can always have an abortion!
 For many, removing abortion from the equation would be a remarkable deterrent to unplanned pregnancy.